 and Taiwan and Europe was also identified.
 Now with China

 emerging as the world’s trading superpower, yet more demand is coming on stream for a Middle Eastern hub.
-The new airport will be ideally placed and be the airport of choice for business travellers between those economies.
+The new airport is ideally placed and is the airport of choice for business travellers between those economies.

 What Facilities Does the new Airport Have?